 - Difficulty breathing.
 The coronavirus hijacks the cells of the throat and lungs.
-You may not require hospitalization if you have mild to moderate symptoms.
+You may not require hospitalization if you have mild to moderate breathing problems.
 In those cases, your provider may encourage you to stay home and isolate yourself from others to manage your illness.

 What do I need to think about if I were to become seriously ill with COVID-19?

 - Determine your goals of care.
 Think about what matters to you most.
 It’s best to do this before you are confronted with COVID-19.
 But if you already have the disease, it’s not too late.
 Ask yourself the following questions.
-The descriptions of the different treatment options listed below, as well as your health status, may help as you try to answer these questions.
+The descriptions of the different treatment options listed below, and your own health status, may help as you try to answer these questions.
 While anyone with COVID-19 can die, a person in reasonably good health is very likely to survive.
 Weighing your values along with your health status will help give you the full picture as you make treatment decisions.
 Each of us may choose a different path.
 The point is to think about what matters to you: